wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 **Objectives**

 - Define version control systems
-- Learn how to manage files with git and github
+- Identify main git commands to manage files
+- Distinguish bewteen local and remote repositories
-- Understand how to collaborate with others
+- Create git repository on github and collaborate with others
-- Understand git branching
+- Show how to setup and use git branches
+- Apply git commands and github UI to create and manage repositories from scratch

 **Motivation**